 Watch out for this classic scenario inside MBK: You find something that catches your interest but decide to wait and shop around for a better price.
 In the end, you don’t find the item anywhere else, then can’t find the original shop again.
 It happens!Continue to 9 of 10 below.

 Eating in MBK Isn’t Expensive

-Like most malls, lots of chain restaurants — including the usual American fast food — are spread throughout the complex.
+Like most malls, lots of chain restaurants — including the usual American fast food options — are spread throughout the complex.
 But for a cheaper, more authentic meal, head to the food court on the sixth floor where prices are fair and payment is via a coupon system.
 Choices include salads, noodles, delicious Thai curries, and a surprising variety of options.

 The food court inside MBK is decent, however, the food court in the Terminal 21 mall (near the Asok BTS station) is newer and arguably better for the same price.
 If you plan to visit both malls, plan to eat at Terminal 21.

-Just below, on the fifth floor, just below the MBK food court, you’ll find nicer dining and an international food hall.
+On the fifth floor, just below the MBK food court, you’ll find nicer dining and an international food hall.

 10 of 10